idaholab/moose/framework/doc/content/source/materials/VectorFromComponentVariablesMaterial.md

-# VectorFromVariableComponentsMaterial
+# VectorFromComponentVariablesMaterial

 ## Description

-`VectorFromVariableComponentsMaterial` computes a vector material property with name specified by the `vector_prop_name` parameter from coupled variable components.
+`VectorFromComponentVariablesMaterial` computes a vector material property with name specified by the `vector_prop_name` parameter from coupled variable components.
 The x-component is computed through the `u` coupled variable.
 Optional coupled variables `v` and `w` compute the y- and z-components